Announcements from Mayor London Breed:

 Announcements from the City of San Francisco:

 - The Health Officer issued an order prohibiting visitors to community residential facilities in order to protect community members, residents, staff and health care providers from the spread of the virus.
+This health order has been rescinded.
 Link to the announcement here.

 - San Francisco announced $5 million in new investments, as well as a Public Health Order to protect vulnerable populations who are at risk of becoming ill or dying if they contract COVID-19.
 These emergency funds and Order will focus on reducing the risk of exposure to the virus for the many marginally housed seniors, people with underlying health conditions, and individuals experiencing homelessness, living in shelters, single-room occupancy hotels (SROs), and Permanent Supportive Housing.
 Link to the announcement here.